Price

 Location Overview

-This scenic 8-day Lemosho Route climb ascends Mount Kilimanjaro, Africa's highest peak and a freestanding volcanic massif rising dramatically from the Tanzanian plains, 200–300 km (125–185 miles) northwest of Arusha—the adventure gateway at the foot of Mount Meru.
-Starting from Arusha (1,400 m/4,600 ft elevation), the journey begins with a 3–4 hour 4x4 transfer west through coffee plantations and Maasai lands to the remote Londorossi Gate, traversing diverse ecosystems: lush montane rainforest, heather moorland, alpine desert, and arctic summit glaciers, with panoramic views across the Shira Plateau and southern slopes.
+This scenic 8-day Lemosho Route climb ascends Mount Kilimanjaro, Africa’s highest peak and a freestanding volcanic massif rising dramatically from the Tanzanian plains, approximately 200–300 km (125–185 miles) northwest of Arusha—the primary adventure gateway at the base of Mount Meru.

-Lemosho Glades & Forest Zone (2,100–2,900 m): Western approach via Londorossi Gate.
-Dense rainforest trails teeming with colobus monkeys, blue monkeys, and birdlife; giant heather trees and potential wildlife sightings like buffalo or elephants in the fertile lower slopes.
+Western approach via Londorossi Gate.
+Dense montane rainforest trails rich in biodiversity, home to colobus monkeys, blue monkeys, and a variety of bird species.
+The forest floor is shaded by towering trees and giant heathers, with occasional sightings of larger wildlife such as buffalo or elephants in the lower slopes.

 Geography & Access